meavk/k8s-in-codespaces-routing/README.md

 5. Navigate to `/api/movies` and check if returns a list of movies.

+## Onboarding other applications

+The following sections describe how another application can be added to this environment.

+The first scenario is talking about *IMDB UI*, which consumes one of the APIs in *IMDB App*.
+In this scenario, the other app is being developed in a separate repository.

-### Adding IMDB UI application
+### Adding an application from another repository

-1. Modify `.devcontainer/on-create.sh` to clone `imdb-ui` and restore packages by adding following lines to respective sections.
+1. First step is to clone that repository to Kubernetes in Codespaces repositoy.
+This can be done by adding few lines of code to `.devcontainer/on-create.sh` to clone `imdb-ui` and restore packages.

     ```bash
     # clone repos